The ultimate goal is zero fatalities.

 Write Up:

-Poor driver behavior is the primary factor in fatal crashes and is the largest challenge MoDOT faces to reduce fatalities in work zones.
-Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are helpful, but ultimately MoDOT is dependent upon the driving public to make good choices when driving in work zones.
+Poor driver behavior is the primary factor in fatal crashes and remains the largest challenge MoDOT faces in reducing fatalities in work zones.
+Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are helpful, but ultimately MoDOT depends on the driving public making good choices when traveling through work zones.

 Purpose of Measure: